 What is your process?

-All the pottery is handmade on the potters wheel, with the exception of platters which are slab built.
+All the pottery is handmade on the potters wheel.
 Most of my glazes are from recipes that I've found and tweaked over the years so that they complement each other.
 I dip and pour the glazes to achieve the overlap of colors.
+It’s like being an artist-chemist.
+It’s very creative and very exciting.
 90% of my glazes are exclusive to Becky Pottery.

 I took my first ceramics class as a sophomore in 1991 at the University of Southern Maine.
-So, 27 years?
+Over 30 years!
 I bought my first used wheel while I was still in college and my first Brent wheel in 1998.
-I now have two Brent wheels, two Skutt kilns, slab roller and pug mill.
+I now have two Brent wheels, two Skutt kilns, a slab roller and a pug mill.

 Dishwasher and microwave safe?